-Excite your defences – It’s comfortable to fall back to old, therapeutic activities that keep us embracing hidden and isolated thoughts.
-Even though they may present us with an empty feeling, unfulfilled, or closure against love, we return to our defences like a big sheet shielding us from the world.
-Our coping mechanism, no matter how alluring the subject may seem, is not our buddy.
-They are there to prevent us from achieving our goals.
+To overcome the fear of hurting someone you love – Excite your defenses – It’s comfortable to fall back to old, therapeutic activities that keep our embracing hidden and keep our thoughts isolated.
+Even though they may present us with an empty feeling, unfulfilled, or closure against love, we return to our defenses like a big sheet shielding us from the world.

-It may have felt intimidating, even fatal, to open up to someone as a child or show our emotions in our family, but these same defences are no longer useful to us in our modern relationships.
-Perhaps, assuming that we didn’t care helped defend us against the pain of thinking overlooked or invisible.
-But, that same approach will make it hard to receive loving activities that are continued to us today.
+To overcome the fear of hurting someone you love – It may have felt intimidating, even fatal, to open up to someone as a child or show our emotions in our family, but these same defenses are no longer useful to us when we are adults.
+Perhaps, assuming that we didn’t care if someone has hurt us, helped defend us against the pain of thinking overlooked or invisible.
+But, that same approach of showing our emotions will make it hard to receive loving activities that are continued to us today.
 As we discover how changes that helped us in our childhood are dangerous to us in the present, we can act upon these almost habitually.

-Be exposed and free – So many of us exist in awe of being vulnerable.
+To overcome the fear of hurting someone you love – Be exposed and free – So many of us exist in awe of being vulnerable.
 We are told first to be active and toughen up.
 The dating world allows and even encourages a culture of game-playing.
 “Don’t text for at least three days.”
 “Don’t say ‘I like you’ first.”
 “Don’t tell him how you feel.”
 “Don’t allow her to see how much you like her.”
-Being defenceless is a sign of strength, not vulnerability.

 It means overlooking the noises in your head and working on how you truly feel.
 When you do this, you see that you can remain strong even when you get hurt.
 You’ll be ready to live with more confidence and opportunity, understanding that you’ve stayed yourself even while the world encompassing you wasn’t complete.